Tomb of King Tongmyong: Political importance

 One of two important rituals was instituted during the reign of Onjo of Baekje that involved Dongmyeong; the first stressed the royal family's connections with the Buyeo peoples of Manchuria through the presentations of sacrifices at a shrine dedicated to Dongmyeong.

 The era of the Kingdom of Goguryeo is of particular interest for the North Korean government.
-According to Lankov, in the early 1970s, Kim Jong-il reportedly pointed to "a major shortcoming of North Korean archaeology: archaeologists had failed to locate the tomb of King Tongmyŏng".
+According to Andrei Lankov, in the early 1970s, Kim Jong Il reportedly pointed to "a major shortcoming of North Korean archaeology: archaeologists had failed to locate the tomb of King Tongmyŏng".
 In 1974, North Korean archaeologists produced the required tomb which was duly 'restored' and became a tourist attraction.
 Although it was initially an authentic Goguryeo tomb known under the reference "Jinpari Tomb n°10", there is no further evidence that this tomb is King Dongmyeong's.

 The alleged discovery of the burial place of the founding monarch of the Kingdom of Goguryeo was followed by an extensive "restoration" during the 1980s.
 The reconstruction process entailed the complete removal of all original buildings, structures, and monuments in order to create a new, white marble tomb.
-On 14 May 1993, the opening ceremony of the newly built tomb was attended by Kim Il-sung.
+On 14 May 1993, the opening ceremony of the newly built tomb was attended by Kim Il Sung.
 Kim also wrote the calligraphy on the stele that is erected at the tomb and which has the name of the King of Buyeo inscribed on it.
 King Dongmyeong's tomb is of national heritage and its rebuilding and upkeep has been the responsibility of the state.
 Kim II-sung personally monitored the rebuilding of the tomb with funds provisioned by the state to make it “a historical cultural heritage to be handed down to the generation to come.”

 In 2002, coins of 10 North Korean won denomination were issued depicting the tomb of the King.